JHUAPL-DTNMA/dtnma-tools/refdb-sql/Documents/Notes/AMP_Manager_SQL_Interface.md

 - use_desc varchar
   human readable descriptor of the spec.

-ARI_collection_entry
-entries into an ARI collection
-- ac_entry_id int unsigned
-  unique id, primary key
-- ac_id int unsigned
-  the identifier of the ARI collection, foreign key into ari_collection(ac_id)

-ARI_collection_actual_entry
-    table to store the actual definition entries in the ari_collection
-- ac_entry_id int unsigned
-    unique id, primary key , forign key into ARI_collection_entry
-- obj_actual_definition_id  int unsigned
-  id of the actual definition for this entry, FK into obj_actual_definition

-ARI_collection_formal_entry
-  table to store the formal definition entries in the ari_collection
-- ac_entry_id
-  unique id, primary key , forign key into ARI_collection_entry
-- obj_formal_definition_id
-  id of the formal definition for this entry, FK into obj_actual_definition

 Formal_Parmspec
 the main collection for formal parms defined the number of parameters and is refenced by formal_parm
 - fp_spec_id int unsigned